What is a food allergy?

 - You may feel faint or pass out.

 Anaphylaxis can be deadly.
-If you have (or see someone having) any of these symptoms, call 911 right away.
+If you have (or see someone having) any of these symptoms, give epinephrine and call 911 right away.

 What foods most often cause a food allergy?